Are you looking for the best CRM software for your business?

-What’s more, you can check Apptivo’s free version.
-It’s fairly limited compared to the premium plans, but it’s enough to give you a taste of Apptivo.
+What’s more, you can check their free version.
+It’s relatively limited compared to the premium plans, but it’s enough to give you a taste of Apptivo.

 With Apptivo, you can attract new leads, track sales, oversee contracts, get detailed information about your clients.
 There’s even a territory management app to list and manage your clients based on their location.
-Is that one of the best CRM software packs or what?
+Using different data mining techniques, you can get even more insight on how customers interact with your business.
+Is that one of the greatest CRM packs or what?

-If you need online invoicing, Apptivo can generate invoice templates and some additional bonuses like automatic payment recording and invoice summaries.
+If you need online invoicing, this CRM can generate invoice templates and some additional bonuses like automatic payment recording and invoice summaries.

 If you cannot send exact numbers to your clients, you can give them estimated values instead.
-Apptivo can do the estimates for you.
+The CRM can do the estimates for you.
 All you have to do is send them out to your customers.

-You can send email campaigns, manage the supply chain, generate work orders, and access Apptivo from many different devices (there are Android and iOS apps).
-A client management system at its best!
+You can send email campaigns, manage the supply chain, generate work orders, and access the software from many different devices (there are Android and iOS apps).
+A client management system at its greatest!

 Apptivo has provided a few channels to contact customer support.
 You can make a call as long as it’s between 9 AM and 6 PM PST.
-The company has offices in India, so you can contact them during local business hours.
+The company has offices in India so that you can contact them during local business hours.

 Sending an email is also an option.
 Finally, you can take advantage of Apptivo’s starter guide, user manual, or Answers page.

 Nimble is a CRM product aiming at small and medium-sized businesses.
-It gained additional popularity in 2017 when it struck partnership with Microsoft.
-Nimble can be integrated with Office 365, making it a great choice for small firms that heavily rely on Microsoft’s office product.
+It gained additional popularity in 2017 when it struck a partnership with Microsoft.
+This CRM can be integrated with Office 365, making it a great choice for small firms that heavily rely on Microsoft’s office product.